Developer(s) – Wow Entertainment

 The control schemes in rail shooters are much more simple and self-explanatory than even a first-person shooter, so consequently, there are no issues that will arise in this respect whilst playing it.
-The only functions players must grow accustomed to, are simply aiming, shooting and reloading.
+The only functions players must grow accustomed to are simply aiming, shooting, and reloading.

 Lifespan – 3/10

 In lieu of the tradition of the genre, one playthrough of this game will only last an average of forty minutes.
-But what longevity there is in playing this game comes from the fact that it was designed to be played a multitude of times; especially since there are a few alternative endings to unlock, dependant on certain circumstances throughout the game.
+But what longevity there is in playing this game comes from the fact that it was designed to be played a multitude of times; especially since there are a few alternative endings to unlock, depending on certain circumstances throughout the game.
 I do feel, however, that much more could have been added to make it last at least twice as long, or even an endless mode could have been added to the home console versions of the game.

 Storyline – 2/10

 The worst thing about this game is undoubtedly the storyline.
 Even though the industry was still in the process of getting out of the mindset that video games didn’t necessarily have to tell a story in order to be good, there were many different factors making this story especially bad.
-It follows AMS agents James and Gary trying to get to the bottom of a zombie epidemic that has broken out in Venice, and is threatening to spread across the planet.
+It follows AMS agents James and Gary trying to get to the bottom of a zombie epidemic that has broken out in Venice and is threatening to spread across the planet.
 Aside from the plot being extremely typical of most zombie films to have been released prior, the voice acting is particularly poor and embarrassing.
 Anyone who may have thought the original Resident Evil may have bad voice acting, they haven’t heard anything yet until they experience what this game has to offer.
-It also now seems pretty stupid that the developers chose to keep the name The House of the Dead attached to the project, since the setting contradicts the name greatly, as its no longer set in a house.
+It also now seems pretty stupid that the developers chose to keep the name The House of the Dead attached to the project, since the setting contradicts the name greatly, as it’s no longer set in a house.
 Personally, I would have given it a more relative name, and just stuck with the same text font, so that people would have recognized that it was from the same series of games, but alas, the developers settled on what they did.

 Originality – 4/10